ietf-wg-privacypass/base-drafts/drafts/draft-svaldez-pp-http-api/draft-svaldez-pp-http-api.md

     uint16 ciphersuite;
     opaque verification_key<1..2^16-1>;
     KeyCommitment commitments<1..2^16-1>;
+    opaque inclusion_proofs<1..2^16-1>;
 }
 ~~~

 5. The client then verifies the signature for each key commitment and
 stores the list of commitments to the current scope.
 The client SHOULD
 not cache the commitments beyond the current scope, as new commitments
-should be fetched for each independent issuance and redemption request.
+should be fetched for each independent issuance and redemption
+request.
+The client SHOULD verify the ``inclusion_proofs`` to confirm
+that the key commitment has been submitted to a trusted registry.

 # Privacy Pass Issuance {#issuance}